mazeframework/maze/README.md

 ```

 This does not preclude models, views and controllers in the src/models, src/views and src/controllers directories.
 That layout scheme is still available and a Maze app can contain code in both layouts simultaneously.
 The difference between the two layout schemes is in the render() method.
 For the standard Rails/Amber paradigm render a template (and partial) with the **render** method.
 For the modular paradigm render a template (and partial) with the **render_module** method.

+Amber has a recipes feature whereby an application can be created with a modular layout.
+However in future it may prove difficult to maintain recipes that need to support both the default (Rails like) layout and the modular layout.

 ## Future divergence